Expertise

 is an associate at Lenczner Slaght.

 David’s civil litigation practice focuses on complex commercial litigation, investigations, employment disputes, and public law matters.
-He has represented leading global financial institutions and corporations, public entities and political figures, as well as individuals, particularly departing senior executives in employment matters.
 He is also an adjunct professor at the University of Toronto Faculty of Law.

-David joined the firm after practicing in the New York office of a leading international law firm for five years, where he was litigation counsel to numerous Fortune 500 entities.
-He also served as Acting Assistant District Attorney in Kings County, New York, was appointed mediation counsel to self-represented litigants by the Southern District of New York federal court, and has been repeatedly recognized for outstanding pro bono service by the New York State Bar Association.
+David joined the firm after practicing in the New York office of a leading international law firm for five years, where he also served as Acting Assistant District Attorney in Kings County, New York.

 David obtained his law degree from the University of Toronto, where he graduated with honours and received the Borden Ladner Gervais LLP Prize for Academic Excellence, the Fasken Martineau DuMoulin LLP Award for Academic Excellence, and the Laskin Prize in Constitutional Law.